pyarmak/OPAL-Helper-Host/docs/index.md

 - Provides a "Recently Viewed" popup (accessed by clicking the extension icon)
     - Clicking on any of the rows will take you to the session's main page.
     - Clicking on the play icon on the right will launch the session video directly.
+- Allows bulk downloading of session resources with proper sorting and labeling.
+- Optional conversion of downloaded resources to pdf (Windows only for now).

 By the way, you can also go to the OPAL homepage by clicking on the title of the popup (OPAL Helper).